scychan/scychan.github.io/_posts/2025-05-04-loop-imposter-syndrome.markdown

 <h2 id="conclusion">Conclusion</h2>

-**Key idea 1: The loop of imposter syndrome — low confidence feeds inaction, which feeds low confidence, which feeds inaction, ...**
+**Key idea 1: The loop of imposter syndrome** — low confidence feeds inaction, which feeds low confidence, which feeds inaction, ...

-**Key idea 2: Break the cycle at both points — need interventions on both internal and external states => this can reverse the loop!**
+**Key idea 2: Break the cycle at both points** — need interventions on both internal and external states → this can reverse the loop!

 I hope that this framework might be helpful to you, and that you might not need to spend as much time in the imposter syndrome as I did.
 But in any case, please know that imposter syndrome is very common, and please do not feel alone if you are experiencing it.